 This study found that many companies that buy back a significant amount of their own stock may be manipulating the company’s earnings downward right before the buyback, which is then adjusted upward after the buyback is completed, resulting in better than average performance.

-Best Time to be Invested in the Stock Market—November to April
+Best Time to be Invested in the Stock Market — November to April

 The most lucrative months to be in the stock market, according to the Stock Trader's Almanac 2007, is from November to April.
 Over the past 57 years, the Dow Jones Industrial Average gained only 174.61 points over the worst 6 months of the year, from May to October, but gained a total of 12,850 points over the best 6 months, from November to April.
-That's almost all of the Dow's gain.
+That's most of the Dow's gain.
 (Closing value on 5/15/2007: 13,383.84.)

 If you had invested $10,000 in the stock market, but only kept your investments during the best 6 months, from November to April, over the past 57 years, you would have $588,000 today.
-However, if you had kept your investments in the market for only the worst 6 months of the year, from May to October, the value of your investment would only be $10,341—barely more than you had invested 57 years ago!
+However, if you had kept your investments in the market for only the worst 6 months of the year, from May to October, the value of your investment would only be $10,341 — barely more than you had invested 57 years ago!

 Reasons given for the increase in the best months are that people invest year-end bonuses and tax returns, and make 401(k) contributions.